llariviere/scantest/README.md

 You should see *android* and *ios* as installed platforms and *cordova-plugin-scanbot-sdk* as installed plugins.

-3. Run the app

-Connect a device via USB.
+Connect a device via USB and run the app.

-Run on Android:
+Android:

 `cordova run android`

-Run on iOS:
+iOS:

 To run this example app on an iOS device you have to adjust some settings in Xcode:
 - *Provisioning* and *Code Signing* settings - see [Cordova docs](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)